- Purchase the complete Expat Arrivals Los Angeles Guide (PDF)

 Another option is making use of ride-hailing applications such as Lyft and Uber, both of which are operational in LA.

 Driving in Los Angeles

-Expats should pay attention to traffic patterns and learn to consult real-time traffic charts before they begin their commute.
+Drivers should pay attention to traffic patterns and learn to consult real-time traffic charts before they begin their commute.
 Planning a route beforehand is the best way to minimise stress and travel time.

 Residents of California will need a local licence to drive legally.
 For these purposes, a resident is legally defined as someone who works, rents or owns a property in California.
 Driver's licences from other states can be swapped for a California licence, but a knowledge test must be passed before the licence is granted.
 Expats with licences from outside of the US will have to take both a knowledge and practical test to obtain a local licence.

 Are you an expat living in Los Angeles?